Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/featureforms/README.md

 During navigation, the `FeatureFormState.activeFeatureForm` observable property is updated with the new `FeatureForm` instance as the user moves forward or backward through associations.

 If edits exist in the current `FeatureForm`, a dialog prompts the user to save or discard changes before proceeding to the next or previous `FeatureForm`.
 Navigation can be disabled using the `isNavigationEnabled: Boolean` parameter.

+When viewing or adding utility associations, the `onShowOnMapRequest` event can be used to highlight the feature on the map.
+The callback fires on the user’s action and passes the spatial `ArcGISFeature` for the selected association or the candidate feature in the add-association workflow.

+### Navigation Events

+To monitor navigation events when users interact with utility associations, the `onNavigationEvent` event can be utilized.
+This callback provides insights into navigation actions along with associated metadata, allowing developers to implement custom behavior.

 ### Permissions